Praise the Lord! For it is good to sing praises to our God; for it is pleasant, and a song of praise is fitting. Ps 147:1

 Two of the strengths Sharon brings to our home is her love for and talent with music.
 She has a beautiful voice and has used it to honor the Lord in worship for many years.

-When we first started raising children and thinking about discipling our family, what we hoped the culture of our family would be, we both wanted to have a home filled with music.
+When we first started raising children, thinking about discipling our family and what we hoped the culture of our family would be, we both wanted to have a home filled with music.

 Music is a Gift